-Because we are an APPIC Member Postdoctoral Training Program, our offer is contingent upon the trainee's degree requirements being met prior to the start of the postdoctoral year.
-Trainees are asked to indicate in their letter of intent the status of their dissertation as well as their anticipated defense and/or graduation date.
+Because we are an APPIC Member Postdoctoral Training Program and provide postdoctoral Supervised Professional Experience under the laws and regulations of California, our offer is contingent upon the trainee meeting all the doctoral degree requirements prior to the start of the postdoctoral year.
+(This is typically triggered by completing the doctoral internship year on July 31st, in those cases where the trainee's dissertation has already been defended and filed.)

+Trainees are asked to indicate in their acceptance letter the status of their dissertation as well as their anticipated defense and/or graduation date.
 Please note if your degree is not completed (e.g., we have not received confirmation of completion from your program DCT) by the last day of internship, you will not be allowed to begin the postdoctoral residency program.
 You will no longer be employed by UC Davis after that date, and you will be paid out any remaining vacation time.
+(Note: we will do our best to work with international trainees to satisfy requirements re: timing of employment dates that may be required by their use of CPT and OPT, to maintain valid work visa status sponsored by their academic program, in order to pursue their practical training in the U.S. The responsibility to file for OPT remains the trainee's responsibility.)